Nick Dandolos: Later life

 Near the end of his life, Dandolos was near-broke and playing $5 limit draw poker games in Gardena, California.
 When asked by a fellow player how he could once play for millions and now be playing for such small stakes, Dandolos supposedly replied, "Hey, it's action, isn't it?".

 Death

 He died on Christmas Day in 1966.
 He was a charter inductee of the Poker Hall of Fame in 1979.

 Legacy

 It's estimated that he won and lost over $500 million in his lifetime.
 He himself claimed that he went from rags to riches over 73 times.
 He donated over $20 million to education and charity.

 A book by Ted Thackrey was published in 1968 titled Gambling Secrets of Nick the Greek.

 A novel about Dandolos' life was written by Harry Mark Petrakis in 1978 titled Nick the Greek.

-A song about Dandolos titled "The Great Dandolos" was included in 2014 Vigilante, a record by a Greek band called Planet of Zeus.

 In popular culture

 In the Damon Runyon short story, "Romance in the Roaring Forties", Dandolos is mentioned by name, as a guest at the Prohibition-era New York wedding of Miss Billy Perry.
 Other guests are Waldo Winchester (a thinly-disguised Walter Winchell), Skeets Boliver, Feet Samuels, and Good Time Charley Bernstein, showing Dandolos as part of the louche guys-and-dolls culture of Broadway in the Roaring Twenties.

 He also appears in Runyon's short story "Blood Pressure", playing at Nathan Detroit's floating crap game in New York.
 The unnamed narrator has been dragged into the game by a gangster, and notes that it is more than somewhat full of very tough guys indeed, there with some of the town's highest rollers:

 But there they are wedged up against the table with Nick the Greek, Big Nig, Grey John, Okay Okun, and many other high shots, and they all have big coarse G notes [thousand dollar bills] in their hands which they are tossing around back and forth as if these G notes are nothing but pieces of waste paper.

 A brief appearance is made by Dandolos at a party in Runyon's short story "Madame La Gimp", where he impersonates Heywood Broun.

 In "Shotgun", the fifth episode in the fourth season of American crime drama television series Breaking Bad, Walter White gets called "Nick the Greek" by his brother-in-law Hank Schrader, as the latter thought that the former won a lot of money by playing blackjack with a special strategy.